Taking the metro or RER

 Paris Nord, facing Paris Est Steps from Gare du Nord down to Gare de l'Est

-Walk out of the Gare du Nord, turn immediately left.
-Then keep walking 300m in this direction until you can't go any further.
+Walk out of the Gare du Nord, turn left and keep walking 300m in the same direction until you can't go any further.
+Then turn right.
 See map of walking route.

 Alternative route, avoiding the steps: If you can't cope with those steps, here's a level-access route taking 9 minutes & 700m.
 Walk out of the Gare du Nord, cross the road and walk down the Boulevard de Denain straight ahead of you.
 Turn left into the Boulevard de Magenta, then left again into the Rue du 8 Mai 1945.
 See map of this alternative walking route.